monojkarar/algorithms/src/sort/docs/README.md

 ##Sorting Applications

-####Sorting algorithms are essential in a broad varitiety of applications.
+####Sorting algorithms are essential in a broad variety of applications.
 Obvious Applications
 * Sort a list of names.
 * Organize an mp3 library.